There's no need to choose between the outback and the ocean...

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

-The Eyre Peninsula is a 320 km (200 miles) promontory located in the middle of South Australia between the Great Australian Bight in the west and the Spencer Gulf in the east.
-The main towns include Port Augusta, Ceduna, Port Lincoln, Whyalla and Coffin Bay.
+The Eyre Peninsula is a 320-kilometre promontory located between the Great Australian Bight in the west, and the Spencer Gulf in the east.
+It's populated by a few townships including Port Augusta, Ceduna, Port Lincoln, Whyalla and Coffin Bay.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
 However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.